wyomingw4w/wyomingw4w.org/_pages/providers.md

 information.

-**Idaho requires participating in a state-directed counseling session 24 hour before beginning an abortion procedure.** This may require multiple trips to the provider.
+**Idaho requires participating in a state-directed counseling session 24 hours before beginning an abortion procedure.** This may require multiple trips to the provider.
 Women able to access clinics in Jackson, WY, Colorado, or Montana should consider whether one of those clinics, where no such counseling (and extra trip) is